This Pathfinder Adventure Card Game review was made after playing the game eight times.

 If you’re playing the game as a one-off, you’re simply trying to defeat the villain in the scenario that you’re playing.
 If you’re playing the campaign, then you will slowly go through the adventure, trying to defeat each scenario’s villains and upgrading your arsenal and abilities.

 Check out the Pathfinder Adventure Card Games at Amazon

 - To me, this is the closest you can get to playing an online role playing game in card game form.
 The weapons, the allies, the campaigns, the upgrades… it all adds up to a solid video game-style RPG experience.

-- It’s odd that some people don’t like the artwork in this game because we absolutely love it.
+- It’s odd that some people don’t like the artwork in this game because my group absolutely love its.
 Yes, the white backgrounds on the cards are plain, but it also helps to make the characters and items stand out.
-The artwork definitely added to the RPG feel of the game for me.

 - The only semi-big problem that we ran into on multiple occasions was forgetting an extra rule or two while playing certain scenarios.
 For example, it is very easy to forget to roll a die after you successfully beat a monster since the rule isn’t right there in your face.
 You can get so focused in on the skill checks and making sure you’re rolling all of the correct dice that you forget some other little rule.

 - It’s a bit frustrating when you realize you forgot to do something a few moves ago, but that happens in a lot of these types of games.
 It definitely doesn’t ruin the experience.